 Metrics to Look Into and Acronyms You Will Need

 – UTM(Urchin Tracking Module): is code that is utilized by attaching to a URL to give Google Analytics information or data.
-(Tip: Assign each source their URL that lands on the same landing page or custom form, i.e., Google AdWords, Email Marketing, Social Media, etc.)
+(Tip: Assign each source their URL that lands on the same landing page or custom form, i.e., Google AdWords, Email Marketing, Social Media for Lead Generation, etc.)

 – Conversion rate: percentage of users who have taken action you desire. (i.e., buy something, download something, etc.)

 – CTR: the number of people who have clicked on your button or call to action (CTA).
 To find this number, the formula is: (total clicks on ads)/(total impressions) = CTR.
 I.e., this number is figuring the number of people who see your CTA on your ad and click on it.

 – ROA: The company’s profitability in relation to its total assets.
 The formula is net income/total assets = ROA.

 Another way this can be considered is return on investment, which is the outcome of the profit and cost of investment from the resource.
 Evaluate the efficiency of an investment in terms of profit margin (i.e., if you put $30 into AdWords, but you make $60, and it costs you $2 to do the service, your ROI would be ROI = (90–30)/30 = 2 return on investment).
 The formula to calculate ROI is ROI = (revenue-cost of goods sold or investment)/cost of goods sold or investment.
 Click here to learn what a good ROI is.